Izardo/pands-project-2021/README.md

 ```
 #### Importing the data <a name="Import"></a>

 Next, we load our IRIS.csv file with pandas.
-[1] CSV stands for comma-seperated value and this file type is commonly used in data analysis.
+[1] CSV stands for comma-seperated values and this file type is commonly used in data analysis.
 Pandas is a very useful way to manipulate data and CSV files, while DataFrames are pandas way of storing 2 dimensional data.
 [2] The DataFrame is assigned to the variable 'df' for future reference and use.
 ```
 df = pd.read_csv('IRIS.csv')
 ```
 #### Previewing the data <a name="Preview"></a>

-Simply using the print() function with the name of the DataFrame in the brackets will give a preview of the data, printing the first and last 5 rows of the dataset.
+Simply using the print() function with the name of the DataFrame in the brackets will give a preview of the data, printing the first and last 5 rows of the data set.
 This gives an initial "feel" for the data and the values contained in the set.
 ```
 print(df)
 ```